 Yes we would always encourage you to discuss your proposals at the earliest opportunity.
-We obviously can't design the scheme for you but will be only too pleased to discuss Building Regulation requirement.
+We obviously can't design the scheme for you but will be only too pleased to discuss Building Regulation requirements.
 A duty surveyor is generally available during office hours to discuss any Building Control issues you might have.
 You can contact a surveyor by telephone on 01634 331133, your enquiry will be responded to as soon as possible.

 With all building work the owner of the property (or land) is ultimately responsible for complying with the Building Regulations.
 Failure to comply with the relevant legislation results in the owner being liable for any remedial action, which could go as far as demolition and/or restoration.
 The general advice to architects, clients and contractors is to discuss your proposals with your building surveyor before starting work.